The Best HDR Monitors (2026 Reviews)

 • High pixel density

-• Fully ergonomic stand and rich connectivity options, including USB type-C with 65W PD and KVM
+• Fully ergonomic stand and rich connectivity options, including KVM and USB-C with 65W PD

 The Cons: